Racine Police entry form for challenged people.

-SafeAssured-ID’s are FREE for Racine County Children up to age 18, Sponsored by Runzheimer International.
+SafeAssured-ID’s are FREE for Racine County Children up to age 18, Sponsored by various organizations.

-Age 55 or older, Sponsored by the Racine County TRIAD through a grant from the, the Marjorie L. Christiansen Foundation and the Helen Bader Foundation., WE Energize
+Age 55 or older, Sponsored by the Racine County TRIAD through a grant from the Marjorie L. Christiansen Foundation and the Helen Bader Foundation.

-Click here to see SafeAssured ID in actio
+Click here to see SafeAssured ID in action

 The Volunteer Center of Racine County and SafeAssured™ ID partner to bring Racine County families the most complete identification solution available to aid in the search for missing individuals.